 Alternatives to refinancing credit card debt

-There are several alternative options to credit card debt refinancing you can consider, including debt settlement, debt management, and bankruptcy.
+There are several alternative options to credit card debt refinancing that can help you improve your financial situation, including debt settlement, debt management, and bankruptcy.

 Use a debt management plan